 1992: Rafael Palmeiro singles in Jeffery Hammonds after Roberto Alomar is intentionally walked to give the Birds a 3-2 win over the Indians.

 1999: Mike Mussina, Arthur Rhodes and Mike Timlin combine for a six-hit shutout to beat Toronto, 1-0.
-Will Clark singles with two outs in the first and Albert Belle follows with a triple for the game's only run.

 2002: Trailing Tampa Bay by three, the Orioles erupt for club single-inning records with 12 runs and 11 hits in the sixth and go on to beat the Devil Rays, 15-6.